TDODAR Decision Model for Making Difficult Decisions Under Pressure

 TDODAR serves as a good step-by-step model for making difficult decisions under pressure.
 When faced with tough decisions under pressure, it can be hard to meet the shock of something going wrong.
 The fear of failure or an imminent threat can freeze people in their steps, making the situation worse.
 In such a situation, it is the responsibility of the leader to ensure that things run smoothly.
 Leaders must show that they are reliable and available for their team to pull them through the challenge at hand.
 In such a situation, the TDODAR model can be of immense help.
 This is because the model provides an excellent way to start resolving a problem, starting with the basics and ending a final review to do all that you can under the circumstances.
 One of the best things about the model is that it eliminates bad decision-making due to biases.
 This helps remove denial from the equation to enable better decision-making.
 TDODAR is all about taking the bull by the horns and confronting the challenge to find the best possible solution.

 The TDODAR model can help set the tone for decision making and have a footprint from start to finish for resolving the problem.
 Considering the model is used in aviation, it shows its utility in making difficult decisions under testing circumstances.
 However, it is also essential that the one making decisions remains calm, follows a proper understanding of the problem, makes a decision, and guides the team through it.
+Also, check our article about decision-making for business and our collection of decision making PowerPoint templates.

 Business Presentations, Business Templates, Decision Making